-Note: Include only if the institution offers a non-degree-granting community education program submitted for Basic Listing which meets the four eligibility criteria in the NASD Handbook, Standards for Accreditation III.K.
+Note: Include only if the institution offers a non-degree-granting community education program submitted for Basic Listing which meets the four eligibility criteria in the NASD Handbook, Standards for Accreditation III.K.)

-- 1. Catalogs and any promotional material including title(s) of program(s).
-(If a catalog is provided in MDP I.A., please do not provide another here.) - 2.
+- 1. Catalogs and any promotional material including title(s) of program(s). - 2.
 Purposes (mission, goals, and objectives) of any formal community education program in dance operated by the school. - 3.
 Overviews or summaries of enrollment, faculty, facilities, and equipment. - 4.
 Policies regarding student and program evaluation. - 5.
 Requirements for any certificates or diplomas offered. - 6.
 Any planning documents associated with the program(s).

-M. Operational Standards for Free-Standing Dance Institutions
+M. Operational Standards for Free-Standing Dance Institutions of Higher Education